Dog communication: Tail

 Dogs are said to exhibit a left-right asymmetry of the tail when interacting with strangers, and will show the opposite right-left motion with people and dogs they know.

-It is equally important to consider the breed and the morphology of the dog when determining what each tail position truly means.
-Ability to move their tails can be different among different breeds due to the fact that humans can dock their tails or remove them completely.
-In addition, some breeds such as the Australian Stumpy Tail Cattle Dog are born with extremely short tails, or in other breeds, such as the Pembroke Welsh Corgi, may be born without a tail altogether.
+Dogs' ability to move their tails can be different among different breeds due to the fact that humans can dock their tails or remove them completely.
+In addition, some breeds, such as the Australian Stumpy Tail Cattle Dog, are born with extremely short tails, or other breeds, such as the Pembroke Welsh Corgi, may be born without a tail altogether.

 Body

 Dogs' bodies alone can communicate a lot.
 By increasing the size and tension of their bodies and making themselves look larger, they can communicate confidence, alertness, or even threat.
 Actions meant to reduce the size of the body, such as lowering to the floor with tail tucked and lowered ears, can communicate stress, fear, nerves, or a desire to avoid conflicts.